YWCA Traveler’s Aid is formed and begins English instruction for “foreigners.”

-We open the Women’s Employment Counseling Service to assist 500 women a year with career and employment issues.
+We open the Women’s Employment Counselling Service to assist 500 women a year with career and employment issues.

 We enter a joint venture with Calgary Housing Authority to open Langevin Place, a 56-unit housing project for hard-to-house women.

 Thanks to $6 million raised through fundraising, we expanded and improved our 5th Avenue location.

 Programs launched: Safe Haven, a collaborative project for girls at risk for becoming involved in prostitution; employment-specific programs for women dealing with domestic violence issues; The Women’s Trade Centre, the result of a partnership with SAIT that offers construction training for women; The Support Centre adds counseling groups for children who have witnessed or experienced abuse to its program, as well as the first program for men who are abusive.

 The YWCA Body & Soul Centre changes its name to Fitness on 5th.